Skip to content

 4. Query flows with query to find interesting requests

-5. Resend or fuzz specific flows with resend or fuzz
+5. Resend or fuzz specific flows with the matching typed tool (resend_http, fuzz_http, etc.)

 7. Export findings with manage for reporting